You could live your whole life in Bangkok and still struggle to get to grips with the chaotic capital’s street food scene.

 84-88 Sukon 1 Alley

-We’ve yet to find a foreigner who doesn’t go crazy for satay, grilled skewers of marinated pork or chicken served with rich peanut sauce and zingy ajat cucumber relish.
+We’ve yet to find a foreigner who doesn’t go crazy for satay, grilled skewers of marinated pork served with rich peanut sauce and zingy ajat cucumber relish.

 Unfortunately, most are quite insipid.
 Not so at Chong Kee which lies on the edge of Chinatown near Hua Lamphong MRT station.
 Here, you’re going to find delicate skewers of coconut marinated pork perfectly grilled over charcoal which imparts a smoky flavour that you just won’t find at other satay stalls.